Fibonacci Retracement: Complete Tutorial for Traders

 - Levels appear above current price

-Selecting Your Swings
+Selecting Your Swings — Common Mistakes to Avoid

-- Visible on the timeframe you're trading
+- Visible on the timeframe you are actually trading, not a smaller one

 Multiple Timeframe Fibonacci